AkhmedovEhson/SnapshotIt/README.md

 # SnapshotIt
 🎉 Snapshot It 1.0.0.
-Before change a Component, just snapshot the state of object.
+Before changing the state of component, just snapshot the state of object to make it easy to recovery.

 ![image](https://github.com/AkhmedovEhson/SnapshotIt/blob/main/assets/iconforgithub.png)